SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/05-Homework.md

 [tests]
 [test open]
 [input]
-Allie is going!
-George is going!
-John is not going!
-George is not going!
+houseParty(['Allie is going!', 'George is going!', 'John is not going!', 'George is not going!'])
 [/input]
 [output]
 John is not in the list!